National Environmental Balancing Bureau: Administration

-The NEBB program is administered through 28 chapters throughout the United States, Canada, and Australia.
-NEBB firms are also located in Qatar, Puerto Rico, Korea, Denmark, England, Germany, Israel, Malaysia, Singapore, Taiwan, Hong Kong, Jordan, Saudi Arabia, UAE- United Arab Emirates, Egypt, Thailand and Costa Rica; in the future, NEBB plans to expand its consolidated international chapter system—currently being used in Canada and Australia—to these areas.
+In November 2023, NEBB announced the hiring of Luis Chinchilla as the president of the organization.
+Being Costa Rican, he is the first Latin American NEBB president.

 Programs

 Discipline committees, consisting of highly experienced field professionals, set guidelines and standards for NEBB disciplines.
 As of January 2007, NEBB has the following discipline committees: Testing, Adjusting, and Balancing; Building Systems Commissioning; Sound and Vibration Measurement; Fumehood Testing; and Cleanroom Performance Testing.

 Fumehood Testing (FHT) and Retro-Commissioning (RCX) Programs

 NEBB's FHT and RCX programs were established at a NEBB Board of Directors' meeting held at NEBB's 2006 Annual Meeting and Educational Conference in Palm Springs, California on November 9–11, 2006.
 NEBB's FHT Committee is working to produce a FHT procedural standards text and plans to offer a seminar in FHT in Fall 2007.
 NEBB's BSC Committee is producing a seminar in RCX to be offered in Fall 2007.